The EVP, Chief Accounting Officer of Simmons 1st Nat'l (SFNC) is Buying Shares

-In addition to David Garner, 19 other SFNC executives reported Buy trades in the last month.
-Following this transaction David Garner’s holding in the company was increased by 1.09% to a total of $1.25 million.
+In addition to David Garner, 26 other SFNC executives reported Buy trades in the last month.
+This recent transaction increases David Garner’s holding in the company by 5.1% to a total of $1.28 million.

 See today’s analyst top recommended stocks >>